CLadder: Assessing Causal Reasoning in Language Models: Testing LLMs with

 \subsection{Main Results}

-We compare the performance of all models in \cref{tab:main_res}.\footnote{ The results are evaluated on the CLadder dataset v1.0.
-For future versions, new experiments are welcome. } First, we can see that the causal reasoning task in \ourdata is in general very challenging for all models.
-And models such as the earlier, non-instruction-tuned GPT-3 and both LLaMa and Alpaca are no better than random performance.
+We compare the performance of all models in \cref{tab:main_res}.
+First, we can see that the causal reasoning task in \ourdata is in general very challenging for all models.
+Models such as the earlier, non-instruction-tuned GPT-3, and both LLaMa and Alpaca are around random performance.
 With instruction-tuning, models start to show some improvement.
-And amongst all, our \ourmodel achieves the highest performance of 66.64\%, which is 2.36 points better than vanilla GPT-4.
+And amongst all, our \ourmodel achieves the highest performance of 70.40\%, which is substantially better than the vanilla GPT-4 by 8.37 points.
+Moreover, \ourmodel also achieve the best performance across all three rungs of causal questions, with a monotonically decreasing performance as the rungs get higher, i.e., the questions get more difficult.
+See \cref{appd:v1} for experiments on our earlier dataset v1.0.